Setting up an interface with an e-citation vendor

 Permalink

-The e-citation vendor should work with the court to configure their systems to match up with key data in the court's CMS:
+The e-Citation vendor should work with the court to configure their systems to match up with key data in the court's CMS:

 What tools are required to get the data to the court?
-This depend on which e-citation vendor you use: